Criminal Defense FAQs

 A: No!
 In fact, the DA is not required to make a plea offer in every case.
 Making a plea offer is left up to the discretion of the DA, and if he or she feels like the case is strong and does not wish to plea it out, then you are left with the option of going to trial or entering into a blind plea agreement.
 A blind plea agreement is when a person pleas to the indictment or agreed upon charges and the sentence, fines and whether the defendant serves the time in jail or gets probation is left up to the judge to decide in a separate sentencing hearing.

-What's the difference between general sessions / city court / municipal
+Q: What's the difference between general sessions/city court/municipal court and circuit court?

 A: If you have been pulled over for DUI and arrested, it is important that you do not say anything to the authorities without an attorney present.
 Although you are not required to undergo testing, there can be consequences of denying tests.
 An experienced DUI lawyer can help you navigate such a complicated matter.